SAP-archive/xsk/docs-site/docs/setup/index.md

         ```

         !!!
 Note
-            - Replace the `<hanaHost>` placeholder with the HANA Cloud host that will be used.
+            - Replace the `<hanaHost>` placeholder with the HANA Cloud host that you're going to use.
-            - Replace the `<hanaUsername>` placeholder with the HANA Cloud username that will be used.
+            - Replace the `<hanaUsername>` placeholder with the HANA Cloud username that you're going to use.
-            - Replace the `<hanaPassword>` placeholder with the HANA Cloud password that will be used.
+            - Replace the `<hanaPassword>` placeholder with the HANA Cloud password that you're going to use.

         !!! info "Windows"
-            For Windows setup, issues may appear with the way the environment variables _(`-e XXX=YYY`)_ are provided.
+            For setup on Windows OS, issues may appear with the way the environment variables _(`-e XXX=YYY`)_ are provided.
 Either they should be properly escaped, or they could be supplied as `*.env` [file](https://docs.docker.com/compose/environment-variables/):

             ```
             docker run --name xsk \